GenomicsCoreLeuven/GBSX/README.md

 v1.1.2
 * Updated barcode recognition for single read modus in the demultiplexer: when a read can be assigned to multiple samples, the read is considered as unvalid (previous was first sample)

+v1.1.3
+* On request added the enzyme AvaII